MicrosoftDocs/learn/learn-pr/azure/intro-to-project-bonsai/includes/6-summary.md

 Our goal was to help you to determine:

 - Whether Project Bonsai is suitable for your organization.
 - How Bonsai can help accelerate AI-powered automation development.

 To help with your decision, you used the following criteria:

 - Is there value in optimizing any of your automation systems?
 - Do you have AI experts in your organization to optimize those systems?
-- Can you use an existing (or build a new) simulation of your automation systems?
+- Can you use an existing simulation of your automation systems (or build a new one)?

 You applied these criteria to a fictional soap manufacturing company.
 You should now be able to determine whether Project Bonsai can help accelerate AI-powered automation development.